Irreducibility and ergodicity of SPDEs driven by pure jump noise: Applications II: ergodicity

+\begin{rmk} In this paper, we focus on the uniqueness of invariant measures.
+For the existence, the well-known Krylov-Bogolioubov theorem is a powerful tool.
+Using the Krylov-Bogolioubov criteria and Theorem \ref{thm ergo 1} above, we can obtain the ergodicity of the following models: \begin{itemize} \item Stochastic singular $p$-Laplacian:\ $p \in (1,2)$ for $d=1,2$ and $p=1$ for $d=1$; \item Stochastic minimal surface flow when $d=1$; \item Stochastic plastic antiplanar shear deformation when $d=1$; \item Stochastic curve shortening flow; \item Stochastic fast diffusion equation: \ $p \in (1,2)$ for $d=1,2$ and $p=1$ for $d=1$. \end{itemize} The proof of the existence of invariant measures is similar to that in the Gaussian case.
+We refer the reader to \cite{EsRen,Liu-T}. \end{rmk}

-{\bf Acknowledgement.} This work is partially supported by NSFC (No. 12131019, 11971456, 11721101).
-Jianliang Zhai’s research is also supported by the School Start-up Fund (USTC) KY0010000036 and the Fundamental Research Funds for the Central Universities (No. WK3470000016).
+{\bf Acknowledgement.} This work is partially supported by the National Key R\&D program of China (No.2022YFA1006001), the National Natural Science Foundation of China (Nos.
+12131019, 12371151, 12426655).
+Jianliang Zhai's research is also supported by the School Start-up Fund (USTC) KY0010000036 and the Fundamental Research Funds for the Central Universities (Nos.
+WK3470000031, WK0010000081).